 Have you outfitted your van with one of these kits?
 If so, what did you think?
 We’d love to hear from you and are excited to hear what you’ll think about our van conversion!

 Update: We took our cargo van and turned it into a camper van with the Wayfarer Vans Kit!
 Come and see?!
-Also, to see what we’re bringing on our trip, press here for our packing guide!
+Also, to see what we’re bringing on our trip, check out our Van Life Essentials.

 ** A special thank you to Erin’s Mom and Dad who helped us shop around for this van, find the perfect one for us and also get a great deal.
 We love you both so much!!!
 Thanks for all of your support in our adventures.